Skip to content

 4.8%Effective APY

-Estimates use a 4.8% base issuance rate.
-Actual rewards depend on protocol conditions, attestation inclusion delay, sync committee participation, and proposal luck.
-Not a guarantee.
+Estimates use a configurable 4.8% illustrative base issuance rate.
+Actual rewards depend on protocol conditions, attestation inclusion delay, sync committee participation, proposal luck, penalties, and seat-specific program rules.
+Not a guarantee or offer.

-No token purchase is required.
+No principal purchase is required.
 You must demonstrate operational reliability and secure key management.

 Infrastructure reliability